ItemHunt/Bash-Cheatsheet/README.md

 # Bash Cheatsheet
 ## Notice
-This repository will be deleted.
+This repository will be deleted after some time.
 The Bash cheatsheet will be re-located to this new repository https://github.com/ItemHunt/Compiled-Resources